Use of vaccines in sheep

 Vaccine use analysis

-The analysis includes no estimates about how effectively these vaccines are administered in sheep.
+The analysis includes does not account for how effectively these vaccines are administered in sheep.

 Clostridial vaccines in sheep